 17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 18 And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
 For this comes from the Lord who is the Spirit.

 Let’s not demand that all our degrees of change be the same and turn liberty into a vice.
 If churches do meet together with more shades of the color than others we praise God and when they love each other but meet separately, we praise God.
 If God grants one ministry to be mixed then we praise God, if God grants another specialization then we praise God.
-If God grants another simply another week with the doors open then we praise God.
-The fact that there is no slave or free man or woman Jew or Gentile in Christ goes both way, God grants us freedom.
+If God grants us another week with the doors open, then we praise God.
+The fact that there is no slave or free man or woman Jew or Gentile in Christ goes both ways, God grants us freedom.